syifan/hip_programming_examples/README.md

 **Video**: Section 6, Video 6

-**Description**: his example shows the conversion of CUDA code to HIP code using the Hipify-clang tool, resulting in the demonstration of the converted HIP code.
+**Description**: This example shows the conversion of CUDA code to HIP code using the Hipify-clang tool, resulting in the demonstration of the converted HIP code.